-Being assertive means we’re able to say what we want or need, without allowing anyone else to dictate what they want or need over what we want.
-When we can communicate in an appropriate, but open way, we are being assertive.
+Being assertive means we’re able to say what we want or need, without allowing others to dictate their needs over us.
+When we can communicate in an open way, we are being assertive.

-It’s important that we never allow judgments that are not our own to become more important than our own thinking.
-As children, we often have little choice over our parents’ choices, without so much of a thought as to whether those choices are right for us.
+It’s important though that we never allow judgments that are not our own to become more important than our own thinking.
+As children, we often have little choice over the choices our parents make, without giving a thought as to whether those choices are right for us.

-As a pleasing child, my parents assumed I would fall into line with their wishes, which made their parenting of me a lot easier.
-But in doing so, I denied myself a voice that would have allowed others to know my thoughts and opinions, which should have formed part of my own personal growth.
+As a pleasing child, my parents assumed I would fall into line with their decisions, which made their parenting of me a lot easier.
+But in doing so, I denied myself a voice that would allow others to know my thoughts and opinions, which would have formed part of my own personal growth.

-Sadly, as we continue to please, we eventually come to realise that pleasing others, can’t please us.
-When we consciously begin to make those connections and understand why being pleasing doesn’t always help us, we potentially open ourselves up to change.
+Sadly, as we continue to please, we eventually come to realise that pleasing others can’t please us.
+When we consciously begin to make those connections and understand why being pleasing doesn’t always help us, we open ourselves up to change.

-When we eventually stop pleasing, it won’t always meet with other people’s approval.
+Of course, when we eventually stop pleasing, it won’t always meet with another person’s approval.
 But that’s fine, it’s not meant to.

 The following suggestions may be useful:

-- It’s important to voice our own opinions and to speak out when we need to;
+- We must voice our own opinions and say what we feel when we need to;

 - It’s important for us to make our own mistakes; we need to be allowed to make them;

-- We are entitled to have our own thoughts and opinions;
+- We’re entitled to have our own thoughts and opinions;

-- We have a right to say no if we don’t want to do what is being asked of us;
+- We have a right to say no if what we’re being asked isn’t what we want to do;

-Others will always have their opinions, but it’s up to us to have an opinion for ourselves and not allow others to dictate the way they see us.
+- Others will always have an opinion, but it’s up to us to have our own opinion and not allow others to dictate the way they see us.

-We have a right to be assertive for ourselves, in the same way others have a right to be assertive for themselves.
+We have a right to be assertive, in the same way others have a right to be assertive for themselves.